antonholmquist/jason/README.md

 [![Godoc](http://img.shields.io/badge/godoc-reference-blue.svg?style=flat)](https://godoc.org/github.com/antonholmquist/jason) [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/antonholmquist/jason/master/LICENSE)

 Jason intends to be an idiomatic JSON library for Go.
 Inspired by other libraries and improved to work well for common use cases.
+It currently focuses on reading JSON data rather than creating it.

 ## Install